AI Agents

 1. Search Tool Decorator

-The search tool decorator uses Python's @ syntax to add job search capabilities to any class:
+The search tool decorator uses Python's @ syntax to attach job search capabilities to any class:

 def search_tool(api_key):